friedger/AppDF/specification/2.1/appds_spec_2_1.md

   <tr>
     <td>Samsung Apps</td>
     <td>Yes</td>
-    <td>Display Information / Support / YouTube URL</td>
+    <td>App Information / YouTube URL</td>
     <td>No</td>
     <td>No</td>
-    <td>When you add YouTube video, the fourth screenshot will be replaced with YouTube video</td>
+    <td>Available only in Advanced Mode.
+When you register a link to a YouTube video, a screenshot of the video along with the link will be displayed on the Mobile Store</td>
   </tr>
   <tr>
     <td>SlideME</td>